-The District will reasonably accommodate an employee's request to be absent to participate in religious observances and practices, so long as it doesn't pose an undue hardship to the District.
+The District will reasonably accommodate an employee's request to be absent for a religious holiday or observance.
+Accommodations such as changes to work schedules or approving a day of absence will be made unless they pose an undue hardship to the District.
 The employee may use state personal leave for this purpose.
 Employees who do not have any state personal leave may be granted an unpaid day of absence.